To help evaluate your risk of developing cardiovascular disease (CVD)

 You may need to fast for 9-12 hours before this test; only water is permitted.
 Follow any instructions you are given.

-While for many people, the LDL-C test is a good indicator of risk of cardiovascular disease (CVD), research has found that some people with healthy levels of LDL-C still have increased risk of CVD.
+While for many people, the standard LDL-C test is a good indicator of risk of cardiovascular disease (CVD), research has found that some people with healthy levels of LDL-C still have increased risk of CVD.
 Similarly, individuals with some chronic conditions such as diabetes may have increased risk even though their LDL-C is at a healthy level.
-For these populations, it has been suggested that the number of LDL particles and/or their size might be an additional factor to consider when determining their CVD risk.
-In these cases, lipoprotein subfraction testing may be used to further evaluate an individual's CVD risk.
+For these populations, it has been suggested that the number of LDL particles might be an additional factor to consider when determining their CVD risk.
+In these cases, LDL-P testing may be used to further evaluate an individual's CVD risk.

-LDL-P may also be occasionally ordered to monitor the effectiveness of treatment in decreasing the number of small, dense LDL particles (sdLDL).
+LDL-P may also be occasionally ordered to monitor the effectiveness of treatment.

-This testing may be ordered as part of an overall evaluation of cardiac risk when someone has a personal or family history of early cardiovascular disease (CVD), especially when the person doesn't have typical cardiac risk factors, such as high Cholesterol, high LDL Cholesterol, high triglyceride, low HDL Cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.
+This testing may be ordered as part of an overall evaluation of cardiac risk when you have a personal or family history of early cardiovascular disease (CVD), especially when you don't have typical cardiac risk factors, such as high cholesterol, high LDL cholesterol, high triglyceride, low HDL cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.

 Although it is not generally recommended as a screening test, a few healthcare providers are ordering LDL-P along with a battery of other cardiac risk tests when they are attempting to determine someone's overall risk of developing CVD.